7h3w4rd0c70r/model-types/docs/index.md

 import * as ModelTypes from 'model-types'
 ```
 ## [](#modeltypes-model)ModelTypes.model
 ModelTypes.model is a functions, that expects exactly one parameter - an object with model schema.
-ModelTypes.model returns created model of specified schema.
+ModelTypes.model returns an instance of model of specified schema.

+### []ModelTypes.model.value
+getter/setter for current value of